Talent-Catalog/talentcatalog/README.md

-Staging is a shared resource so you should only push changes there when you have finished changes which you are confident will build without error and should not not break other parts of the code.
+Staging is a shared resource so you should only push changes there when you have finished changes which you are confident will build without error and should not break other parts of the code.

 As a shared resource, staging is the best way to share your code with other team members to allow them to merge your code into their own branches and